thirtyninetythree/misc-smart-contracts/README.md

 # misc-smart-contracts
-some miscellaneous smart contracts that do different things
+Some miscellaneous smart contracts that do different things as a challenge